aongxsss/MathWrite/README.md

 1.In this project, the decision tree algorithm is used, which is not very accurate.
 You can take the dataset in the images folder and train a new model.
 You may use Deep learning, CNN, etc. to increase the accuracy.<br>
 This project is just part of my homework.<br>

 2.The web app has a save image button.
-You can use it to create additional symbol datasets Thanks!
+You can use it to create additional symbol datasets <br>
+Thanks!

 ## Samples